Follow these tips in 2024 that I learned from The Great American Eclipse of 2017.

 |Total Solar Eclipse 2017 -Diamond Ring - Nikkor 70-300 f/4-5.6 - Natural colors|

-- Stay mobile so you can find good weather if need be!
+- Stay mobile so you can find good weather last minute if need be!
 Does the location allow you to drive a couple hundred miles either way last minute to find good viewing conditions?
-If you book a resort you may be tempted to stay put.
+If you book a fancy resort you may be tempted to stay put.
 Modest and mobile is the key.
 Commit to it ahead of time and prepare (everyone in your party) to bug out if need be.